waterborne-labs/instrument-flight-rules/README.md

   description: |
     The branch to track.
 This is optional if the resource is only used in get steps; however, it is required when used in a put step.
     If unset for get, the repository's default branch is used; usually master but could be different.
-params:
 get:
 - name: depth
   required: false
   example: 1
   description: If a positive integer is given, shallow clone the repository using the --depth option.
 put:
 - name: repository
   required: true
   # this parameter needs a path to something, most likely another resource or task output
   path_input: true
   example: source
   description: The path of the repository to push to the source.

 outputs:
 # this output is special, in that it should describe the contents of the directory created from a `get`